Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 - At ages 19 and 20, approximately 19 percent of college students reported that they had driven drunk in the past year.
 In the two years following their 21st birthdays, this number of college students who admitted to driving drunk in the past year rose to 23.5%.

 - When students were 19 and 20 years old, an average of 45% reported that they had driven a vehicle after consuming alcohol within the past year.
-In years 21 and 22, more than six out of every 10 students surveyed reported driving after drinking alcohol.
+In years 21 and 22, more than six out of every ten students surveyed reported driving after drinking alcohol.

 The average cost of getting a DUI, or Driving Under the Influence charge, (OVWI, or Operating a Vehicle While Intoxicated, in some states) in the United States ranges anywhere from $5,000 to more than $20,000.
 However, this cost does not include that of lost lives if the drunk driving incident results in a fatal accident.
 A DUI conviction always includes fees and the suspension of one’s driver’s license and can include jail time and probation.

-In addition, college students who are convicted of a DUI may:
+Also, college students who are convicted of a DUI may:

 - Be placed on enrollment suspension